rombrom/rombrom.com/src/posts/into-the-gauntlet-hiring-in-NL-2025.md

 help from my "colleagues" concerning the IDE and some questions I had exploring, I think I did pretty well concerning the lack of stack-specific experience.

-Another one prepared a small Next.js project where the challenge was to write an API route endpoint for "check ins" and hooking it up to a front end with some styling requirements.
+Another company prepared a small Next.js project where the challenge was to write an API route endpoint for "check ins" and hooking it up to a front end with some styling requirements.
 Aside from looking how a candidate fares in a full-stack framework, I believe the main challenge here was dealing with UTC